sisoc-tokyo/doublepalserdetection/README.md

 # Detecting attacks leveraging vulnerability fixed in MS17-010 from Event Log

-This is a detection tool for detecting attack  leveraging vulnerability fixed in MS17-010 from Event Log.
+This is a detection tool for detecting attack  leveraging vulnerability fixed in MS17-010 from Event Log.<br>
-The tool is implemented by Java, and tested in Java 1.8
+The tool is implemented by Java, and tested in Java 1.8.

 ## How to use
 1. Export Event Log (Security) as CSV file using the standard function of Event viewer<br/>